MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/networking.md

 	Name                                                                         Id IPv4Address
 	Container1_cnet1                                                              2 192.168.1.2```

 This cmd joins the container named “Container1” to network “cnet1”.
 You can join multiple containers to the same network.
 Each container will be automatically assigned a private IPv4 address from the 192.168/16 range.
 You can connect the same container to multiple networks, or to the same network multiple times.
 See `Join-ContainerNetwork -?` for more details.

 At this point, from within the container, you can `ping 192.168.1.1` to ping the container host, or any other external IP address.
 You cannot use hostnames since the script does not configure DNS (yet).
 Do not forget that Windows Firewall by default blocks ping (type wf.msc to configure), and is already compartment-aware so it will enforce firewall rules on container IP interfaces just like the host’s IP interfaces.

+**3 - Optionally**
-Optionally, if you have a listening socket inside the container that you want to be accessible from the outside:
+If you have a listening socket inside the container that you want to be accessible from the outside:

 	```PS> Open-ContainerPort Container1 cnet1 -Protocol TCP -ExternalPort 50000 -InternalPort 3389